AlbinEriksson/WaveLand-ASL/README.md

  4. Browse to the ASL file
  5. Choose your options and start speedrunning!

-## Categories
-Currently supported for the Any% category.
-Planned categories include:
- * Savior
- * All Coins

 ## Missing Features
 We are still trying to add more features, to make up for other categories:
- * Splitting on savior
  * Checking for shards
    * To make sure to split when you actually beat a level, as opposed to if you don't get the shard but exit anyway.